insighteaseapi/Forex-API-Python/README.md

-# Insight Forex API Integration
+# Insightease Forex API Integration

 ## Overview
 This project integrates with the **Insight Forex API** to retrieve and manipulate forex-related data.
 It provides functionalities such as fetching forex symbols, currency conversion, retrieving latest prices, and analyzing historical data using Python.